sainathkandula/linux-system-programming/andriod.md

 ##  1. BIOS / UEFI

-- BIOS (Basic Input/Output System) or UEFI is the **first code** that runs when the computer is powered on.
+- BIOS (Basic Input/Output System) or UEFI(Unified Extensible Firmware Interface). is the **first code** that runs when the computer is powered on.
 - It is **built into the motherboard** by the manufacturer.
 - Checks basic hardware (like RAM, CPU, keyboard).
 - Then it **finds and loads the bootloader** from a storage device (like HDD or SSD).